John Wheaton, Executive Director

 “The atmosphere at InnerCity Tennis is great and the people I get to coach are a lot of fun.
 I enjoy working with players in such a friendly, welcoming space."

-Kyle has worked at ICT since 2011, formerly teaching at Wooddale Tennis and Health and serving as Head Coach at Woodbury and Winona Cotter High Schools.
-He captained the Winona Sttate Men’s Tennis Team for three years.
+Kyle has worked at ICT since 2011.
+He helps coordinate ICT's Women's Daytime League and coaches many adult and junior programs.
+He formerly served as Head Coach at Woodbury and Winona Cotter High Schools and captained the Winona State Men’s Tennis Team for three years.

 Callee Conda, USPTA Teaching Professional

 "I love the family focus here!
 I grew up in a tennis family, so this organization has been a natural fit for me.
 Young children, youth, adults and seniors - we do it all here!"

 Callee has coached at ICT since 2011 after working at Longview Tennis Club in Duluth and at three Park and Rec programs.
 She played #1 singles and served as captain for both Hibbing High School and St. Scholastica College.